lcivita99/lcivita99/README.md

 Hey I'm Luca!

-I'm a game designer / developer with interests in:
+I'm a game designer / developer with interests in shaders, procedural animation, physics programming, and systems.
-- graphics programming
-- ddsf
-- fsd

 I also have a background in the arts, and I love combining these previous experiences with my game development practices, whether